Saifansari-ai/eurousd_price_predictor/README.md

 The normalization process resulted in a dataset where all features have the same scale, which is essential for training machine learning models.

+# Model training
+## Workflow

+1. Model Selection & Baseline Model
+2. Experimenting with Advanced Models
+3. Hyperparameter Tuning
+4. Model Evaluation & Validation
+5. Model Deployment
+6. Documentation & Final Report
+7. Future Improvements

+## Linear regression
+After training the data on linear regression

+### 📊 Model Performance Analysis
+**✅ MAE (Mean Absolute Error) = 0.0039**

+- The average absolute error is ~0.0039, meaning model’s predictions are very close to actual values.

+**✅ MSE (Mean Squared Error) = 2.62e-05**

+- A very small error, which is great.

+**✅ RMSE (Root Mean Squared Error) = 0.0051**

+- Since RMSE is in the same unit as the target variable (EUR/USD price), an error of 0.0051 is quite small.

+**✅ R² Score = 0.9925**

+- model explains 99.25% of the variance in EUR/USD prices, which is extremely good!